voltento/ai-guidelines/README.md

 ### How to Use

 1. **Guidelines**: All important instructions for using AI agents are stored in the [global_guidelines.md](ai/global_guidelines.md) file.
-Refer to this file for detailed steps and information.
+Add general instructions to this file.

 2. **General Configuration**: Any shared configurations for AI agents are also included here.
 Check the folder if you need common settings for multiple agents.

 3. **Agent-Specific Configuration**:
   - Each agent has its own folder.
-  - If an agent needs specific settings, those are kept in its dedicated folder.
+  - If an agent needs specific settings, those are added/kept in its dedicated folder.